-(written and translated by JAPSE: Yoko Arai)
+(Written and translated by JAPSE: Yoko Arai)

-- 2 The trends of adult education and social education
+- 2 The trends of adult education/ social education

-policies during the last ten years
+policies during the last decade

-1. 'Social education' and adult education: on the term and concept
+1. 'Social education' and adult education: a word on the term and concept

 In Japan, 'adult education' ('Seijin Kyouiku' in Japanese) is not a concept or term which enjoys wide currency.
-A commonly used concept is 'social education' ('Shakai Kyouiku' in Japanese), roughly meaning adult and community education.
-It is widely used in laws, institutions and government policies as well as in research and practice.
-In Japan conventionally a method of categorizing education into the following three fields has been employed, focusing on where given educational activities are conducted:
+The commonly used concept is 'social education' ('Shakai Kyouiku' in Japanese), which can be roughly translated into adult and community education and is widely used in laws, institutions and government policies as well as in research and practice.
+In Japan a way to classify the field of education into the following three categories has been conventionally employed, focusing on where educational activities are conducted:

-- a) 'home education', which is conducted privately at home for children; - b)'school education', which means formal education for children or adults at schools; and - c)'social education', which includes all educational activities in society at large falling outside the above categories a) and b).
+- a) 'home education', which is conducted privately at home for children; - b)'school education', which is formal education for children or adults at schools; and - c)'social education', which includes all educational activities in society at large falling outside the above categories a) and b).

-A wide variety of educational activities come under the term 'social education': they can be nonformal education provided by social education institutions such as Kominkan (community learning centers), public libraries and museums, or learning which accompanies voluntary activities of citizens in clubs, volunteer organizations, community organizations and so on: they can be conducted in a school-type environment where learners are taught by a teacher in a classroom, or more cooperatively, as self and mutual education of a group of citizens who teach, and learn from, each other: and participants can be of any age - children, youths, adults or the elderly - and also a mixture of different age groups (e.g. children and adults).
+A wide variety of educational activities come under the term 'social education': they can be nonformal education provided by social education institutions such as Kominkan (community learning centers run by municipal governments), public libraries and museums, or learning which accompanies voluntary activities of citizens in clubs, volunteer organizations, community organizations and so on: they can be conducted in a classroom in a school-type environment where learners are taught by a teacher, or outside classrooms as self/mutual education of a group of citizens who teach and learn from each other: and participants can be of any age -- children, youths, adults or the elderly -- and a mixture of different age groups (e.g. children and adults).

-Social education can be closely connected to home education and school education: it includes such examples as learning of parents who want to improve their practice of home education and activities of PTAs aiming for the betterment of school education.
-In fact in recent years some local governments have come to offer social education for the residents almost solely in the fields which are directly related to home education.
-This phenomenon has in its background the revision of the Social Education Act in 2001, which added a clear statement that a board of education in a local government has the responsibility of promoting the residents' learning about home education through classes, assemblies and public lectures.
+Social education can be closely connected to home education and school education: it includes such examples as parents' learning to improve their home education and the activities of PTAs (Parent-Teacher Associations) aiming for the betterment of school education.
+In fact in recent years some local governments have come to offer social education for the residents almost solely in the field related to home education.
+This phenomenon's background is the revision of the Social Education Act in 2001, in which it was clearly stated that a board of education in a local government has responsibility for promoting the residents' learning concerning home education through classes, assemblies and public lectures.

-In the categorization of education mentioned above, adult education overlaps both school education and social education: examples of institutions in the field of school education are universities, vocational schools ('Senshuu Gakkou') and miscellaneous schools ('Kakushu Gakkou', in which practical skills such as driving, cooking and foreign languages are taught), and those in social education include Kominkan, museums, public libraries, public sports facilities and educational institutions for young people with a lodging function called

-'Seinen no Ie'.
-Adult education is also provided in various institutions which are not designed for education administratively: for example, labor administration offices / labor information centers can be said to be providers of adult education in that they offer seminars and public lectures for employees and employers along with other services.
+In the categorization of education mentioned above, adult education overlaps both school education and social education: the examples of institutions in the field of school education includes universities, vocational schools ('Senshuu Gakkou') and miscellaneous schools ('Kakushu Gakkou', in which practical skills such as driving, cooking and foreign languages are taught) and those in social education are Kominkan, museums, public libraries, public sports facilities and educational institutions for young people with a lodging function called 'Seinen no Ie'.
+Adult education is also provided in various institutions which are not administratively designed for education: for example, labor administration offices / labor information centers offer seminars and public lectures for employees and employers.